-Polygon Type – Determines the type of polygon or line.
-This setting controls the three modes of operation for the effect.
+Polygon Type – Determines the mode of the morph effect.

 - Pattern – This mode was inspired by other sequencers.
-This mode is restricted to using four point polygons or a two point lines.
-This mode includes settings that allow the user to repeat a polygon/line several times across the display element.
-Repeating the polygon or line establishes a repeating pattern.
+This mode is restricted to using four point polygons, ellipses or lines.
+This mode includes settings that allow the user to repeat a shape (polygon/ellipse/line) several times across the display element.
+Repeating the shape establishes a repeating pattern.

-- Free Form – This mode allows the user to draw an unlimited number of polygons and lines on the display element.
+- Free Form – This mode allows the user to draw an unlimited number of shapes (polygons/ellipses/lines) on the display element.
 There is no limit to the number of polygon points used.

-- Time Based – This mode allows the user to draw a polyon/line and then morph it over the duration of the effect.
+- Time Based – This mode allows the user to draw a shape (polyon/ellipse/line) and then morph it over the duration of the effect.
 The only restriction on the number of polygon points is that all polygon frames must have the same number of points.
 In this mode the user creates frames and positions them within the time scale of the effect.
-The user is in control of how the polygon moves or changes shape by creating the frame snapshots.
+The user is in control of how the shape moves or changes shape by creating the frame snapshots.